How Democrats and major media continually encourage Trump's assassination * WorldNetDaily * by David Kupelian

 But the insanity goes beyond just vile, demented name-calling.
 Some on the left responded to the Supreme Court’s recent presidential immunity decision by openly fantasizing about Biden “send[ing] in the military to take out Trump.”
 BBC presenter David Aaronovitch actually called on Biden to have Trump “murdered.”

-Lest these be dismissed as isolated nut cases, consider that Rep. Bennie Thompson, D-Missouri, a ranking member of the House Homeland Security Committee, has plans for Trump if he is sentenced to prison over the 34 pretend “felonies” for which a clueless leftwing Manhattan jury convicted him.
+Lest these be dismissed as isolated nut cases, consider that Rep. Bennie Thompson, D-Miss., a ranking member of the House Homeland Security Committee, has plans for Trump if he is sentenced to prison over the 34 pretend “felonies” for which a clueless leftwing Manhattan jury convicted him.
 In April, Thompson introduced H.R.
 8081, the “Denying Infinite Security and Government Resources Allocated toward Convicted and Extremely Dishonorable Former Protectees Act” – or “DISGRACED Former Protectees Act” for short.
 The legislation is specifically crafted to terminate Secret Service protection for Donald Trump (and any other high government official who otherwise would qualify for such protection) should they be sentenced to prison following conviction for a federal or state felony.

 Obviously, the effect of such legislation would be to make it much easier for Donald Trump to be harmed or killed if he is sent to prison by a corrupt New York judge.